AdobeDocs/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 ### 4. Push the AEM Archetype-based project to your Cloud Service environment

- 1. Replace the content of the git repository with content on of Archtype-based project.
+ 1. Replace the content of the Git repository with content on of Archtype-based project.

     >[!VIDEO](https://video.tv.adobe.com/v/3409809/)

- 1. Open command prompt, navigate to your Git Repository folder, and run the below commands in the listed order to upload the replaced content to your Cloud Service environment.
-You can also use a visual editor instead of using the below commands to push content to Cloud Service repository.
+ 1. Open the command prompt, navigate to your Git repository folder, and run the below commands in the listed order to upload the replaced content to your Cloud Service environment.
+You can also use a visual editor instead of using the below commands to push content to the Cloud Service repository.

     ```